FareedFarag/FlightCheckerElectron/README.md

 ## Installation

-Download the latest exe from [here](https://github.com/FareedFarag/FlightCheckerElectron/releases/tag/v1.0.0)
+Download the latest software from [here](https://github.com/FareedFarag/FlightCheckerElectron/releases/tag/v1.0.0) (click on the .exe file).

+The software has only been tested on Windows, thus it's currently available only on Windows.
+Future versions of the software might include support for more operating systems.

 ## Features